 The purple flap shown below has a beaded trim instead of the fringe.

 Step 1.
 Pick three fabrics for your flap.
 1 for the front, 1 for the yoke and 1 for the back and a piece of batting the same size as the flap, using the measurements included in the pattern as a guide, I rough cut out all of the pieces so I have some room to play with.
 I used a large print for the back and fussy cut it to show the design.
+I also traced my yoke pattern onto a piece of template plastic so I could see through it, but paper is fine.
+Trace around the pattern onto your yoke fabric, but do not cut it out yet.

 Back of flap - rough cut around the edges.